John Toland: Political thought

 John Toland was the first person called a freethinker (by Bishop Berkeley) and went on to write over a hundred books in various domains but mostly dedicated to criticising ecclesiastical institutions.
-A great deal of his intellectual activity was dedicated to writing political tracts in support of the Whig cause.
+A great deal of his intellectual activity was dedicated to writing political tracts in support of the Whig cause, particularly its Commonwealthmen faction.
 Many scholars know him for his role as either the biographer or editor of notable republicans from the mid-17th century such as James Harrington, Algernon Sidney and John Milton.
 His works Anglia Libera and State Anatomy are prosaic expressions of an English republicanism which reconciles itself with constitutional monarchy.
 During a brief visit to Hanover in 1701, he was received by the electress Sophia, as Anglia Libera contained a defence of the Hanoverian succession.

 After Christianity Not Mysterious, Toland's views became gradually more radical.
 His opposition to hierarchy in the church also led to opposition to hierarchy in the state; bishops and kings, in other words, were as bad as each other, and monarchy had no God-given sanction as a form of government.
 In his 1704 Letters to Serena—in which he used the expression "pantheism"—he carefully analysed the manner by which truth is arrived at, and why people are prone to forms of "false consciousness."

 In politics his most radical proposition was that liberty was a defining characteristic of what it means to be human.
 Political institutions should be designed to guarantee freedom, not simply to establish order.
 For Toland, reason and tolerance were the twin pillars of the good society.
 This was Whiggism at its most intellectually refined, the very antithesis of the Tory belief in sacred authority in both church and state.
 Toland's belief in the need for perfect equality among free-born citizens was extended to the Jewish community, tolerated, but still outsiders in early 18th century England.
-In his 1714 Reasons for Naturalising the Jews he was the first to advocate full citizenship and equal rights for Jewish people.
+In his 1714 work Reasons for Naturalising the Jews, he called for naturalizing foreign-born Jews and allowing them to hold public office.
+The work borrowed from Simone Luzzatto's 1638 Discourse on the Jews of Venice.

-Toland's world was not all detached intellectual speculation, though.
-There was also an incendiary element to his political pamphleteering, and he was not beyond whipping up some of the baser anti-Catholic sentiments of the day in his attacks on the Jacobites.
+Toland's world was not all detached intellectual speculation, however.
+There was also an incendiary element to his political pamphleteering, and he was not beyond appealing to some of the baser anti-Catholic sentiments of the day in his attacks on the Jacobites.